OneupNetwork/SQRichTextEditor/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SQRichTextEditor.svg?style=flat)](https://cocoapods.org/pods/SQRichTextEditor)

 ## Why I built SQRichTextEditor
 I was looking for a text editor for iOS and found some solutions that didn't use `WKWebView`.
 Apple will stop accepting submissions of apps that use UIWebView [APIs](https://developer.apple.com/documentation/uikit/uiwebview).
-I found an [HTML5 rich text editor](https://github.com/neilj/Squire), which provides powerful cross-browser normalisation in a flexible lightweight package.
+I found a [HTML5 rich text editor](https://github.com/neilj/Squire), which provides powerful cross-browser normalisation in a flexible lightweight package.
 So I built this project and an iOS [bridge](https://github.com/OneupNetwork/Squire-native-bridge) for sending messages between Swift and JavaScript in WKWebView.

 ## Example